belte

 Classes themselves can also be marked as static, meaning that all contained members must also be static or constant expressions.

-4.3.3 Sealed & Abstract
+4.3.5 Sealed and Abstract

 Classes can be marked as sealed to indicate that they cannot be derived.